dbohdan/initool/README.md

     * **Exit status:** 0.
 * `delete`
     * **Result:** Nothing is removed from the input in the output.
-    * **Exit status:** 0 if the section or property was deleted, 1 it wasn't.
+    * **Exit status:** 0 if the section or property was deleted, 1 if it wasn't.

 ### Line endings

 When compiled according to the instructions below, initool will assume line endings to be LF on POSIX and either LF or CR+LF on Windows.
 To operate on Windows files from POSIX, convert the files' line endings to LF and then back.
-You can accomplish this, e.g., [using sed](http://stackoverflow.com/a/2613834).
+You can do this [with sed(1)](http://stackoverflow.com/a/2613834).

 ### Case sensitivity

 Initool is [case-sensitive](https://en.wikipedia.org/wiki/Case_sensitivity) by default.
-This means that it treats `[BOOT]` and `[boot]` as different sections and `foo=5` and `FOO=5` as having different keys.
+This means that it treats `[BOOT]` and `[boot]` as different sections and the properties `foo=5` and `FOO=5` as having different keys.
+The option `-i`/`--ignore-case` changes this behavior and make initool treat ASCII letters "A" through "Z" as equal to "a" through "z".
+Case is preserved in the output of the commands `get`, `set`, and `delete` regardless of the `-i`/`--ignore-case` option.

 ### Repeated items

-If a file has multiple identically-named section or keys, initool commands act on every one of them at the same time.
+If a file has multiple sections with identical names or identical keys in the same section, initool preserves them.
+Commands act on all of them at the same time.

 ### Text encodings

 Initool is encoding-naive and assumes one character is one byte.
-It correctly processes UTF-8-encoded files when given UTF-8 command line arguments but can't open files in UTF-16 or UTF-32.
+It correctly processes UTF-8-encoded files when given UTF-8 command-line arguments but can't open files in UTF-16 or UTF-32.
-On Windows, it will receive the command line arguments in the encoding for your system's language for non-Unicode programs (e.g., [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)), which limits what you can do with UTF-8-encoded files.
+On Windows, it will receive the command-line arguments in the encoding for your system's language for non-Unicode programs (e.g., [Windows-1252](https://en.wikipedia.org/wiki/Windows-1252)), which limits what you can do with UTF-8-encoded files.

 ## Building and installation